-Fortunately, there are antioxidant supplements that you can take on a daily basis like this one – Solgar Advanced Antioxidant Formula that offers full-spectrum antioxidant support.
+Fortunately, there are antioxidant supplements that you can take on a daily basis like this one – Solgar Advanced Antioxidant Formula (USA) that offers full-spectrum antioxidant support.

 There are also skincare products in the market that contains these antioxidants.
 Here are the ingredients that you need to look for in a product:

 - Vitamin C & E and Selenium: These antioxidants work by speeding up the skin’s natural repair systems and by directly inhibiting further damage, says Karen E. Burke, MD, PhD, of the Mount Sinai School of Medicine’s department of dermatology.